CS5610AssignemntGroup/Pengjie-Zhou-Lena-assignment3/README.md

 #### Given more time, what additional features, functionality or design changes would you make?
 Our current design enables the users to edit/delete any existing shorten urls in the database.
 Given more time, we may implement functions to enable the user to manage only the urls they created. <br>
 We are considering either of the two ways to realize this: 1.
 Create user login so that each user will have an account to manage the urls they created.
-2. Use cookies to save all urls created by a user.
+2. Use cookies to save all urls created by a user. <br>

+Pengjie 'Crisp' Zhou
+Xiaowei Dong